mence/radio-beta/README.md

 *These were bugs indentified during the session.
 Where possible, I've tried to hunt down a root-cause for the bug which I hope helps.*

-* Genre Radio Station buttons do not render as links
+* Genre Radio Station buttons do not render as links on mouseover
     - My guess is this is somewhere in GLUE to work it out.
 Potentially the button-info class is being overridden.
 Guess this one really depends on what the style guide calls for in this case.
 * After quitting mid-stream, returning to genre radio returns a previously downvoted song.
     - Potentially this is an effect of Genre Radio stations pulling from a limited set of songs (see [Notes](#notes-for-discussion))